venta380/venta380/README.md

 - :business_suit_levitating: Hi, I’m Venkat Talla
-- :lab_coat:  I am currently a postdoctoral researcher at Uppsala University.
+- :lab_coat: :briefcase:  I am currently a postdoctoral researcher at Uppsala University.
 I have finished my PhD in evolutionary genomics at the Department of Ecology and Genetics, Uppsala University, Sweden in October 2018.
-- :briefcase: I’m currently learning Full stack developer using python and Java
+-  I’m currently learning to be a Full stack developer using python, Java and CSS.
 -
 - You can reach me by :e-mail: tallavenkat.vit@gmail.com